justin-mbca/enterprise-ai-workflows/project2-mlops-pipeline/hf-space/README.md

 ## Notes
 - Data is ephemeral on free Spaces.
 This is intended as a demo, not a persistent registry.
 - Demo mode uses rule-based predictions (no ML model required)
+- HR endpoints are light-weight and require no heavy dependencies
 - If MLflow shows an Invalid Host header, the Nginx proxy sets `Host: localhost:5000` to satisfy MLflow 3.6.0 validation.

 ## Source Code